Benjamin-Dobell/luabundler/README.md

 ```

 # Usage
-luabundler takes an input Lua file, and recursively collects all the `require()`d modules and bundles them input a single output bundle.
+luabundler takes an input Lua file, and recursively collects all the `require()`d modules and bundles them into a single output bundle.

 ```bash
 luabundler input.lua -p "/path/to/lua/?.lua" -o bundle.lua